Medaware-org/anterogradia/README.md

 ## Syntax bindings

 To improve developer experience, some functions or expressions can be written in the form of dedicated syntactical entities.
+Despite not looking like it, syntactical bindings still utilize the function infrastructure of ANTG and thus evaluate to function calls.
+Think of them as glorified preprocessors.
 Below is a list of all such bindings available as of writing this entry.

 ### Conditional Statement